Stop Mold Growth in Pipes and Drains

 If you want to prevent mold in your pipes, there are some practical steps you can take.
 However, it is hard to completely remove the mold from water pipes.

-Clean the pipes and drains
+Clean the pipes and sink drains

-It is recommended to use these home remedies for moldy drains at least once a month.
+It is recommended to use these home remedies for a moldy drain at least once a month.
 Some people do this on a weekly basis to combat the mold colonies.
 Experts warn not to use household bleach because the fumes are not healthy for your lungs and airways.
 Plus, the bleach may have an abrasive effect on the pipes.

 Open doors and windows